0dminnimda/Cube_Wave/README.md

 [![Animation](https://img.youtube.com/vi/LUp-k7q_8I0/0.jpg)](https://www.youtube.com/watch?v=LUp-k7q_8I0)

 You can also see it in action by running the `main.py`
-To just play / watch the animation, download the [simple version](https://github.com/0dminnimda/Cube_Wave/releases/tag/2021.07.19)
+To just play / watch the animation, download the [simple version](https://github.com/0dminnimda/Cube_Wave/tree/2021.07.19) (here are the [files](https://github.com/0dminnimda/Cube_Wave/releases/tag/2021.07.19))
 Try changing some parameters, it's pretty interesting to see the result!
-But if you want consistent video output, download this [version with Renderer](https://github.com/0dminnimda/Cube_Wave/releases/tag/2021.08.05)
+But if you want consistent video output, download this [version with Renderer](https://github.com/0dminnimda/Cube_Wave/tree/2021.08.06) (here are the [files](https://github.com/0dminnimda/Cube_Wave/releases/tag/2021.08.06))

 ## Snapshots